Mellowchan/mpvctl/TASKS.md

 # TODO

 6. Add help keymap window to TUI binded by `?` key instead of bar keymap on the bottom
-7. Add keybind to pause and play to TUI (currently there's only toggle)
+7. Add keybind to TUI to pause and play (currently there's only toggle)
-8. Add keybind to show the mpv log in the TUI
+8. Add keybind to show log of the mpv deamon in the TUI in realtime
 9. Add feature to cli to be able to move multiple files e.g. `mpvctl m 10-15 2` would move items in range 10 to 15 in front of item 2
 10. Add feature to TUI to select multiple items in the current playlist and to do operations like move or delete with multiple files
-11. Add feature to TUI to show playlists from playlists directory and select one or more to load track into the main playlist
+11. Add feature to TUI to show playlists from playlists directory and select one or more to load track into the main playlist, add different keybinds to append or overwite the main playlist
-12. Add optimizations to Cargo.toml for the mpvctl binary release
+12. Add optimizations to Cargo.toml for the size of mpvctl binary release

 # DONE